Network

 Birgit Metzler is a sociologist and coordinator of the Competence Center for Health Promotion in Hospitals and Health Care (CC-HPH) at the Austrian National Public Health Institute.
 Together with the team of the CC-HPH, she is also responsible for the scientific coordination of International HPH Conferences.
 With a research focus on health promotion in health care organizations, she provides scientific and strategic support to the Austrian HPH Network and the Vienna Alliance for Health Promotion in Health Care Facilities.

-Peter Nowak, PhD (Austria)
+Christina Dietscher, PhD (Austria)

 Jürgen Pelikan, PhD (Austria)